public class ALPNProtocolNameList extends Extension implements java.lang.Cloneable

 accepted from the client e.g.:

-flag of a server-side application_layer_protocol_negotiation extension to true
+flag of a server-side application_layer_protocol_negotiation extension to true, the

 handshake will be aborted if the client does not send a application_layer_protocol_negotiation